doganaltinbas/Checkers-AI/README.md

 # Checkers-game

+A Human-AI Checkers game with custom rules.

 An set of checkers playing AI agents, one of them with alpha-beta pruning.

 The game execution starts by calling using the below command from console:

-python gamePlay.py {-v} {-t time} player1 player2
+python gamePlay.py

--v is to enable verbose.
--t time is to specify maximum time available for each player.

-player1 and player2 can be any of the below:

-randomPlay

-simpleGreedy

-humanPlay

-vpalakur

-vpalakur-1
+Player1 refers human player whereas Player2 refers AI Agent.

+Player1 class enables you to choose moves.

-randomPlay is an AI agent that will randomly make a move.
+Player2 is an AI agent that will randomly make a move.

-simpleGreedy is an AI agent that will use a simple greedy approach and try to win the game.

-humanPlay enables you to choose moves.

-vpalakur is an AI agent which uses minimax with alpha-beta pruning to choose moves.

-vpalakur-1 is built on top of vpalakur and changes its heuristic dynamically based on the remaining time.